jackokring/KRTPluginA/Q.md

 That's not the end of it though.
 In quark containment bounds the strong force experiences a 1/r magnification (due to reciprication of small numbers and increase in the running constants), such that singularity uncertainty is magnified.

 It makes some nice noises anyhow.

+Oh, and the strong 1/r magnification along with some closed loop resonance locking over a miniture coriollis domain has some likely inducable Q kick.
+But that's another rational point.